Paying your Bill | Excess Aid

 - Financial Aid is always awarded based on full-time status (12 hours or more for any term).
 Aid will prorate according to enrollment for certain funds like HOPE, Pell Grant, and others.

-- To be eligible to receive disbursement of a student loan for any term, the student must be enrolled at least half-time (6 hours or more) after drop/add ends.
+- To be eligible to receive disbursement of a student loan for any term, the student must be enrolled at least half-time (6 hours or more for undergraduates and 5 hours or more for graduates) after drop/add ends.

 - Students who receive financial aid are subject to the Repayment/Return of Funds Policy.
 Students who withdraw, drop classes or complete zero credits for the period of enrollment for which they have been charged tuition and received financial aid may have to repay a portion of the grants and/or loans they received, as well as any tuition returned to financial aid programs as a result of their withdrawal.
-This policy does not apply to work study earnings received.
+This policy does not apply to Federal Work Study earnings received.